 This untouched region is famed for its monumental landscapes, undisturbed wildlife and awe-inspiring views.
 An Alaskan cruise is an ideal getaway, that’ll put you in touch with Earth’s greatest offering – unspoiled flora and fauna that’s unlike any other in the world.

-To experience this exquisite American state in all its glory, there is no better way than by sea – as the jagged, mountainous peaks descend into cool, calm waters, you can get up close and personal with it all on day excursions and guided tours.
-Alaska is teeming with opportunities for the seasoned, outdoor adventure-seeker, with rugged, back country treks and hikes.
-For those who want to enjoy the vast views from the comfort of a luxury cruise ship, you can sit back and relax – and maybe watch a whale breach the vast blue ocean on the horizon.
+To experience this exquisite North American state in all its glory, there is no better way than by sea – as the jagged, mountainous peaks descend into cool, calm waters, you can get up close and personal with it all on day excursions and guided tours.
+Alaska cruises are teeming with opportunities for the seasoned, outdoor adventure-seeker, with rugged, back country treks and hikes in the beautiful national parks.
+For those who want to enjoy the vast views from the comfort of a luxury cruise ship, you can sit back and relax – and maybe do some whale watching seeing them breach the vast blue ocean on the horizon.

-Alaskan cruises are generally divided into two types; Inside Passage cruises and Gulf of Alaska cruises.
-The Inside Passage has been the traditional way to cruise Alaska, with most ships sailing round-trip from Vancouver or Seattle.
+Alaskan cruises are generally divided into two types; Inside Passage cruises and the Gulf of Alaska.
+The Inside Passage has been the traditional way to cruise Alaska, with most ships sailing round-trip and cruise from Vancouver or Seattle.
 These cruises normally navigate through the glacier country, reaching as far north as Skagway or Juneau.
-Gulf of Alaska cruises cover more territory as they travel from Vancouver through the Inside Passage and up to Seward/Anchorage (or the reverse).
+The Gulf of Alaska covers more territory as they travel from Vancouver through the Inside Passage and up to Seward/Anchorage (or the reverse).

 Only accessible by ship or by plane, Alaska’s capital city Juneau gracefully blends frontier ruggedness with cosmopolitan flair.
 Visit the Mendenhall Glacier, an immense river of ice measuring1.5 miles in width and over 6 miles in length.